Theory of Age Estimation

 Age estimation is the foundation upon which most fisheries management tools are built.
 Currently, fisheries managers rely heavily on calcified structures to estimate age-at-maturity, age-at-harvest, and age class compositions.
 Data gathered from calcified structures are employed to assess diet, condition, growth rate, number of spawning periods per life span, longevity, and mortality rate.
 Based on otolith microstructure, hypotheses regarding population delineation and early life history have also been tested.
 Scales, otoliths (small bones inside the head of all bony fishes), and many other bony structures have been used to estimate fish age for over 200 years.
 Hoffbauer (1898, 1901) was considered to be the father of modern age estimation, although some accounts suggest that scales were used for age estimation early as 1888 and the first use of otoliths for age estimation was attributed to Reibisch (1899).
 Fin-rays, operculum, interoperculum, and the cleithrum were all being used for age estimations as early as 1908 (Ovchynnyk 1962).

-The general principles of calcified structure age estimation can be summarized as:
+The foundation for estimating the age of fishes are the general principles of calcified structure age estimation which can be summarized as:

 - Calcified structures of fish grow incrementally by adding new material to the margin of the structure;